Detroit Mayor Duggan, a longtime Democrat, will run for Michigan governor in 2026 as independent

 Duggan also could be looking to avoid what is shaping up as a crowded Democratic primary field.
 Among the potential contenders are Secretary of State Jocelyn Benson, Lt.
 Gov. Garlin Gilchrist III and Genesee County Sheriff Chris Swanson.

 U.S. Transportation Secretary Pete Buttigieg, who relocated to Michigan in 2022, has also sparked speculation about a potential Democratic gubernatorial bid.
 When asked by the AP on Nov.
-3 about a potential candidacy, Buttigieg left the door open, stating, "Right now, it's hard to see past Election Day.
-After that, I'll figure out how to make myself useful.
-But what I know is I really care about what happens in this state."
+3 about a potential candidacy, Buttigieg left the door open.

 On the Republican side, prospective candidates include Michigan Senate Minority Leader Aric Nesbitt, former state Attorney General Mike Cox, former state Rep. Tom Leonard and U.S. Rep. John James.
 Tudor Dixon, the Republican gubernatorial nominee in 2022, is also considering another run.